TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 When visiting a TYPO3 web site, TYPO3 knows the following states:

+#. first time hit:
-- first time hit, page has never been rendered ("cache miss")
+   A page has never been rendered ("cache miss").
+#. consecutive hit:
-- consecutive hit, page has been rendered before ("cache hit")
+   A page has been rendered before ("cache hit")

 In the first case, TYPO3 renders the complete page and writes cache entries as configured.
 In the second case, TYPO3 fetches those entries from the cache and